 The Goergen Entrepreneurial Management Program

 The Goergen Entrepreneurial Management Program is one of the largest and most diverse academic programs of its kind in the world.
-More than 2,000 students and entrepreneurs participate in courses each year led by both standing faculty and successful current or former business owners.
+More than 2,000 entrepreneurs and students at every level—undergraduate, MBA, MBA for Executives, and Doctoral—participate in courses each year led by both standing faculty and successful current or former business owners.

 Robert B. Goergen, a classic entrepreneurial success story, created an entire industry when he expanded his regional candle business into a global operation and Blyth, Inc. became the industry leader in candles and home fragrance products.
 His generous gift endows the teaching programs in entrepreneurship at Wharton, including a Robert B. Goergen Professorship

 , funds for course development, and fellowships for new faculty.